This site is under construction; further topics to come will include SAT/AP/Umbrella Schools/ENIC/Planning/Transcripts

 A High School Diploma* is the official certificate awarded to students in the United States when they complete their secondary education, usually from Grade 9 to Grade 12 (ages 14–18, UK Y10-13).

-It shows that a student has met the minimum academic requirements set by their state’s education department or a private school/umbrella school.
+It shows that a student has met at least the minimum academic requirements set by their state’s education department, private school or umbrella school.

 There are no universal number of requirements (the minimum is set by the state or school) but students generally need to earn passing grades in: